 The earliest map showing the Portuairk area clearly is William Bald’s map of 1806, , though Bald does not label the place ‘Portuairk’.
 The site now occupied by the village was part of the Achosnich clachan, as was ‘Saune’ (Sanna).
 The fields of Portuairk are shown as being worked, but there are no houses marked, so presumably the people who had those fields lived in Achosnich.

-By 1856, when the Ordnance Survey’s First Series map of Coll was surveyed, the settlement was well established, with six houses marked, four at the eastern end of what is now Portuairk, and two shown on the Sanna side of the Sruthan Bhraigh nan Allt, buildings whose ruins are still visible today.
-Among those who had settled in the township were the MacColls.
+By 1856, when the Ordnance Survey’s First Series map of Coll was surveyed, the beginnings of a settlement can be seen, with six buildings marked, four at the eastern end of what is now Portuairk close to the bay called Port Maggie, and two shown on the Sanna side of the Sruthan Bhraigh nan Allt, buildings whose ruins are still visible today.
+Their occupants were unwilling arrivals, families who had been cleared from further to the east, from places like Kilmory and the Swordles.
+Among those who had, by this time, settled in the township were the MacColls.

 By 1872, when the first 6″ map was surveyed by the Ordnance Survey, some twenty-one buildings existed in Portuairk, and the township was taking on its present-day arrangement, with houses scattered along the waterfront.
 The head dyke, the stone wall that separates croft land from the common grazings, had been built, but the area bounded by it contained few walls, which is puzzling as the individual crofts were probably, by that time, well established.